Stories of sovereignty and survivance, from Bundjalung country, community, and culture

 • creative writing in the short story form

-These interests converge in my story collection: each story explores different expressions of Aboriginal sovereignty and survivance; the stories are all set in different versions of the future, in the Tweed, with various climate scenarios, population dynamics and political structures; each story responds to the tropes and themes prevailing within Indigenous Futurism; and the stories experiment with form and craft.
+These interests converge in my story collection: each story explores different expressions of Aboriginal sovereignty and survivance; the stories are all set in different versions of the future, in the Tweed, with various climate scenarios, population dynamics and political structures; each story responds to the prevailing themes and tropes within Indigenous Futurism; and the stories experiment with form and craft.

 This project initiates the discipline of Goori-futurism as a place-based offspring of Indigenous Futurism.
 The project delineates the boundaries of Goori-futurism, and seeks to articulate a philosophy and aesthetics of the genre while resisting prescriptive genre protocols.
 I intend to develop Goori-futurism further in ongoing creative and critical work, and it’s my hope that it continues to expand through the contributions of others, particularly other Goori mob.